jinyoungko96/jinyoungko96.github.io/_pages/01_about.md

 - To predict human-building interaction for individual thermal comfort

-- To develop and evaluate energy saving potential of promising heating, ventilation, and air-conditioning (HVAC) systems
+- To develop and evaluate the energy-saving potential of promising heating, ventilation, and air-conditioning (HVAC) systems

-  Since I have experienced in energy performance analysis of building systems in both active and passive systems: heating, ventilation, and air-conditioning (HVAC) systems and building-integrated renewable energy systems, deep understanding in fundamental building systems and thermodynamics will be my assets to expand my research capacity.
+  Since I have experience in energy performance analysis of building systems in both active and passive systems: heating, ventilation, and air-conditioning (HVAC) systems and building-integrated renewable energy systems, a deep understanding of fundamental building systems and thermodynamics will be my assets to expand my research capacity.

 -->